 Whenever you post content on LinkedIn, ask yourself – ‘How does this add value to my ideal client’?
 If your connections are encouraged to click on your LinkedIn profile, they may be positively surprised to see you giving away free information, advice, and expert opinion.
 It immediately shows that you are a valuable resource, and helps them to know, like and trust you.

 It’s also important to engage with other people’s content strategically – liking, commenting and sharing.
-A great way to do this is by joining relevant LinkedIn Groups – you can connect with active members, engage with posts, message group members for free, and share content strategically.
+A great way to do this is by joining relevant LinkedIn Groups.
+You can connect with active members, engage with posts, message group members for free, and share content.

-When one of your connections has taken the time to share content on LinkedIn, they will appreciate it if you interact with that content by liking, commenting on, or sharing their posts.
-It’s a great way to build rapport, and they are much more likely to engage with YOUR posts by liking, commenting on and sharing in return.
+When one of your connections has taken the time to share content on LinkedIn, they will appreciate your interaction.
+That could be liking, commenting on, or sharing their posts.
+This builds rapport, and they are more likely to reciprocate by engaging, liking, commenting on and sharing YOUR posts.

-This approach can boost your Social Selling credentials – being seen as a helpful and authoritative contact will build your kudos and status as a professional with whom respected individuals want to interact and build a relationship.
+This approach can boost your Social Selling credentials, by being seen as a helpful and authoritative contact.
+This will build your kudos and status as a professional with whom respected individuals want to interact and build a relationship.
 If you want to monitor how well you’re doing, you can check out your Social Selling Index (SSI) score at:

 Recommendations, endorsements and testimonials

-If you give recommendations, endorsements and testimonials to trusted members of your network, this can help your professional brand – and those connections are much more likely to reciprocate by recommending or endorsing you, or giving you a testimonial.
-These provide great social proof of who you are and what you’re capable of, and can often be a deciding factor in whether a prospect will reach out to you or not.
+If you give recommendations, endorsements and testimonials to trusted members of your network, this can help your professional brand.
+Those connections are much more likely to reciprocate by recommending or endorsing you, or giving you a testimonial.
+These provide social proof of your skills and can be a deciding factor in whether a prospect will reach out.
 I always keep the Law of Reciprocity in mind when using LinkedIn – it’s definitely a ‘win-win’ approach!

 Outbound vs Inbound Lead Generation – what’s the difference?

-As I’ve explained above, Inbound Lead Generation describes people coming to you as a result of your content marketing activities, including posting on LinkedIn, creating articles and leveraging LinkedIn groups.
+As explained above, Inbound Lead Generation describes people coming to you as a result of your content marketing activities.
+This includes posting on LinkedIn, creating articles and leveraging LinkedIn groups.

 On the other hand, Outbound Lead Generation is a means of lead generation through outbound activity or prospecting.
 I’ve developed my own ‘4C Method’ for Prospecting Like a Pro – a simple 4 step approach that takes you all the way from identifying prospects to your ultimate goal, to CONVERT.
-You can read more about it in this article – in addition, I’ve created a one-hour masterclass outlining my approach which you can watch here for free
+You can read more about it in this article.
+I’ve also created a one-hour masterclass outlining my approach which you can watch here for free

-I’m pleased to say that after the prospective client who found me organically reached out to me, we had a call, and they are now my client!
-That’s proof that getting your LinkedIn profile right is incredibly powerful and can help any business grow.
+I’m pleased that after a call with the prospective client who found me organically, they are now my client!
+That’s proof that getting your LinkedIn profile right is very powerful and can help any business grow.